jembi/openmrs-module-dhisconnector/README.md

 # DHIS Connector Module

 This module posts OpenMRS Period Indicator Report data to DHIS2 using the Reporting Rest module.
 Mappings between Period Indicator Reports and DHIS2 Data Sets can be generated via the UI.
-The DHIS2 API is cached for offline operation and DXF files can be downloaded instead of posting to DHIS2 directly.
+The DHIS2 API is backed up for offline operation and DXF files can be downloaded instead of posting to DHIS2 directly.

 ## Setup